-Prerequisite: COMM-0178 Technical Writing

-Corequisite: ELTE-0084 Technical Project
+Prerequisite: COMM-0178 Technical Writing Corequisite: ELTE-0084 Technical Project

-Building on the written and oral communication principles taught in the Technical Writing course, students further develop formal report writing and professional presentation skills.
-These acquired skills are used to create and present documentation of the Applied Research Projects.
-These projects and the reports will be presented and defended in front of a group of peers, instructors and industry representatives at the completion of the program.
+In this course, students build on their written and oral communication skills principles learned in the Technical Writing course.
+Students develop formal report writing and professional presentation skills.
+These acquired skills are used by students as they write the reports for their capstone technical projects.
+These projects and reports are presented and defended to a group of peers, instructors and an industry panel.